sthagen/csaf-v2/prose/csaf-v2-editor-draft.md

 ##### 3.2.1.8.2 Document Property - Publisher - Issuing Authority

-Issuing authority (`issuing_authority`)?
-The name of the issuing party and their authority to release the document, in particular, the party's constituency and responsibilities or other obligations.
-Value type is string with 1 or more characters.
+Issuing authority (`issuing_authority`) of value type `string`with 1 or more characters provides the name of the issuing party and their authority to release the document, in particular, the party's constituency and responsibilities or other obligations.

 ##### 3.2.1.8.3 Document Property - Publisher - Type